graphteon/juriko-cli/docs/CODE_REFERENCE_FEATURE.md

 ---

-*This feature is part of the Claude Code-inspired improvement plan for JURIKO CLI, bringing professional-grade code navigation to the terminal experience.*
+*This feature is part of the Claude Code-inspired improvement plan for KILOCODE CLI, bringing professional-grade code navigation to the terminal experience.*